 There are no external risk factors (such as cigarette smoking or alcohol exposure) that are confirmed to cause retinoblastoma.

 We have over 20,000 different genes in the body.
 These genes are like instruction manuals for how to build a protein, and each protein has an important function that helps to keep our body working how it should.
-Mutations (or changes) in the RB1 gene cause hereditary retinoblastoma.
+Pathogenic (or harmful) variants in the RB1 gene cause hereditary retinoblastoma.
 The RB1 gene makes a protein called pRB.
 The pRB protein is a tumor suppressor, which means that it works in the body to make sure that cells do not grow out of control.
 When someone does not have enough of this pRB protein in their body, cells can grow out of control, which is what can lead to cancers like retinoblastoma.

 Pathogenic variants in the RB1 gene are inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% chance to inherit the variant and associated cancer risks.
 Women and men both have the RB1 gene and have the same chances to inherit and pass down variants in these genes.

 Genetic testing for pathogenic variants in the RB1 gene is currently available, but there are a few different ways to approach testing:

 The majority of individuals who inherit a pathogenic variant in the RB1 gene will develop cancer in both of their eyes.
 Fortunately, retinoblastoma is usually curable when detected early.
 Retinoblastoma is most likely to occur within the first few years of life.
 Children who have a pathogenic variant in the RB1 gene should have surveillance under anesthesia every 3 – 4 weeks within the first 6 months of life.
 Children should then have an eye exam every 3-6 months until age 7.
 After age 7, these exams can be spaced out to every 1-2 years.